 Biochemistry is the branch of science focused on studying the structure, function and interactions of the molecules found in living systems.
 Its very name tells you that it is a hybrid discipline incorporating biology, organic chemistry, physical chemistry and even physics into the study of the chemical reactions and interactions that allow life to exist.
 This course builds upon the vocabulary and concepts that were learned in the first course of the biochemistry series (CHEM523).
-During the semester, we will cover: 1) The chemistries of the various enzyme-catalyzed reactions involved in cellular metabolism, 2) Cellular pathways involved in the catabolism of glucose, 3) Oxidative phosphorylation and, 4) Fatty acid biosynthesis.
+During the semester, we will cover: 1) The chemistries of the various enzyme-catalyzed reactions involved in cellular metabolism, 2) The chemistries of the Central Dogma of Molecular Biology, 3) Cellular pathways and reactions involved in the metabolism of glucose, 4) Oxidative phosphorylation, 5) Lipid metabolism and 6) Fatty acid biosynthesis.

-In order to accomplish these goals, we will rely upon various computational methods and current biochemical research papers in addition to the textbook and lecture notes.
-A large portion of your grade in the course will be based upon your implementation of these methods on your own as you write a review article and presentation on a protein of your choosing.
-For this review article, you will be expected to perform a complete literature search, perform a thorough phylogenetic analysis of your protein, completely describe the binding site(s) and reaction mechanism, elucidate the role of the protein in the physiology of the host organism, and finally, you will be expected to design and test a series of inhibitors that will be effective against your target.
+A large portion of your grade in the course will be based upon your synthesis of information learned in this and in previous courses as you write a review article on a protein of your choosing.
+For this review article, you will be expected to perform a complete literature search, perform a thorough phylogenetic analysis of your protein, completely describe the binding site(s) and reaction mechanism and elucidate the role of the protein in the physiology of the host organism.
 Details for the protein assignment are found on the course website, as are the grading rubrics for the written and oral components of the assignment.